 Top10VPN is editorially independent.
 We may earn commissions if you buy a VPN via our links.

-Dynamic Domain Name Server (DDNS)
+Set Up Dynamic Domain Name Server (DDNS)

-There are three main ways to set up your own VPN server at home but, before you choose the right one for you, you should check if your home network is assigned a static or dynamic public IP address by your ISP.
+There are four main ways to set up your own VPN server at home but, before you choose the right one for you, you should check if your home network is assigned a static or dynamic public IP address by your ISP.

 Simply put, it gives your ever-changing IP address a fixed and memorable domain name.